-- 1. You will complete at least 10 graded writing assignments in this course, in addition to other ungraded writing and reading exercises and quizzes. - You may be required to rewrite graded assignments.
-The rewrite will not result in a raised grade for the assignment but must be completed in order to pass the course. - 2.
-In-class assignments and exercises must be completed and handed in during the class in which they are given.
+1. You will complete at least 10 graded writing assignments in this course, in addition to other ungraded writing and reading exercises and quizzes.

+You may be required to rewrite graded assignments.
+The rewrite will not result in a raised grade for the assignment.
+If the rewrite is not completed by the given due date, you will receive zero for the assignment.

+- 2. In-class assignments and exercises must be completed and handed in during the class in which they are given.
 Any take-home assignments or exercises must be completed by the beginning of the next class. - 3.
 All assignments and exercises are to be double-spaced on one side only of 81/2-by-11 loose-leaf refill (not pages torn out of a notebook). - 4.
-If you miss an in-class assignment, you will receive a zero for the assignment unless you have a medical certificate or arrange with the instructor to write the assignment at another time. - 5.
-Unless you have obtained an extension, you will be assessed a late penalty of 10% per day for late take-home assignments. - 6.
-All assignments, exercises, and rewrites must be completed in order to pass the course. - All exercises will be checked by the instructor.
-If exercises are not satisfactorily completed, marks will be deducted from the five percent allotted for "Exercises."
+If you miss an in-class assignment, you will receive a zero for the assignment unless you have a medical certificate or arrange with the instructor to write the assignment at another time.
+It is your responsibility to contact the instructor to make necessary arrangements. - 5.
+Unless you have obtained an extension, you will be assessed a late penalty of 10% per day for late take-home assignments or exercises. - All exercises will be checked by the instructor.
+If exercises are not satisfactorily completed, marks will be deducted from the five percent allotted for "Exercises." - 7.
+All assignments, exercises, and rewrites must be completed in order to pass the course.